 Hertfordshire has the largest Neighbourhood Watch network in the UK with 1 in 3 homes registered on OWL.

-Which has an informative article on how you can protecting yourself against identity theft and fraud.
+Which has an informative article on how you can protect yourself against identity theft and fraud.
 It details information on the most common ways people’s identities and personal information are targeted and stolen online, including key warning signs that you might be a victim of fraud (e.g. loss of services on your utilities or unexplained payments coming out of your account).

 Local Support Services